-- Only use genuine fuses with specified ratings. - · In case of malfunction of the electric sys-

-- tem, shut the machine down immediately and have it serviced. - Only qualified personnel are authorized to work on the electrical equipment and only according to electro-technical rules. - Inspect/check the electrical equipment of the machine at regular intervals. fix any defects immediately, such as loose connections or damaged cables..
+- Only use genuine fuses with the specified ratings. - In case of malfunction of the electric system, shut the machine down immediately and have it serviced. - Only qualified personnel are authorized to work on the electrical installations and only according to electrotechnical rules. - Inspect/check the electrical equipment of the machine at regular intervalls.
+Clear up any defects immediately, such as loose connections or damaged cables.